 Contests Offer Businesses Shot of Recognition

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If you've been looking for a catalyst--something to make you really ratchet up the volume on your business success, or start a brand-new business--maybe a contest could provide that spark.
+Opinions expressed by Entrepreneur contributors are their own.If you've been looking for a catalyst--something to make you really ratchet up the volume on your business success, or start a brand-new business--maybe a contest could provide that spark.
 Here's three going on right now that offer not just recognition but money and services that could help your business grow.

 Let's start with the biggest-money contest going, Shopify's Build a Business Contest.
 Designed for entrepreneurs who're dreaming of launching that startup, the contest is offering a $100,000 grand prize.
 One catch: The business idea needs to involve a Shopify online store selling either tangible or digital goods.
 If you're an established business but have an idea for a spinoff or side project, this is your opportunity to get that new site off the ground.